Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - what kind of support structure makes sense
 - which presentation should be used for which audience

-## How To Use This Series

-This series is not one long repeated argument.
+## Current deck set

-It is a small deck set with different jobs.
+This is a small deck set with different jobs.

-Use the entries this way:

 ## Primary presentations

 ### 1. Executive Brief

-Use this first when:
+Start here when:

 - someone needs a short forwardable summary
 - a PI or administrator needs the fast version